jackspaniel/yukon/README.md

 5. __postProcessor__: use this function to process data returned from the API before calling template or sending back to client as JSON
 6. __error:__ set to a string or an Error() instance to get the framework to call next(error)
 7. __apiCalls:__ array of API calls to made in parallel for this nodule, see the section below for details what constitutes an API call.
-<br>NOTE: global or semi-global calls like getProfile, getGlobalNav, etc. can be added to this array in the appPreApi middleware.
+<br>NOTE: global or semi-global calls like getProfile, getGlobalNav, etc. can be added to this array in the preData middleware.

 ### API-specific properties (config.apiDefaults)